JJShaw90/cohort_september_22_is_the_best/README.md

 - Just a repo to explain how git works.

-- Adding some text to test Github
+- Adding some text to test Github.
+- Adding some more text for practice.